 If not corrected, the results of a brand multiple personality disorder to a practice are disastrous.

 If patients don’t know exactly whom you are or what you do, they get confused.
 They won’t care about you.
 They certainly won’t trust you.
 Which means they also won’t choose you.
 Or, if they have seen you in the past, they won’t follow up.
 They won’t come back.
 They certainly won’t put their rep on the line to tell others about you.
 All that is a ton of revenue taken off the table.
 Fortunately…

-Take time to walk in the shoes of your customer or user.
-Try our “wall trick.”
+Take some time to walk in the shoes of your customer or user.
 Think about how people who don’t work at your company see you.
 There should be only one thought, one set of words, or one image that instantly represents who you are.
-If not, your brand may have a multiple personality disorder.
-If you do, don’t panic.
+If you come up with a slew of words or images, you may have a brand multiple personality disorder.
+Don’t panic.
 You still have the ability to reshape and control your identity.
 Great brands like Martha Stewart will tell you, “That’s a good thing.”
 And, as Nike has urged for decades, “Just Do It.”